cahirwpz/mimiker/sys/tests/README.md

 listed below:

 * `--infinite` - keep testing until some error is found.
-* `--non-interactive` - do not run interactive gdb session if tests fail.
+* `--non-interactive` - do not run interactive GDB session if tests fail.
 * `--thorough` - generate much more test seeds.
 Testing will take much more time.

 For greater control you can pass kernel arguments that control test runs.
 That